 David Michael Bufano was found guilty of the workers’ comp charge.
 Not only that, but the state issued a stop order against him, meaning he could no longer operate his business until the problem was resolved.
 His $10,000 fine will go directly into the Uninsured Employers Fund which is set aside to cover employees who get injured at work who are not insured by their employer.

 At the Law Offices of Kropach & Kropach, we know that the state takes these issues seriously and so do we.
-If you are facing trouble from an employer who has failed to provide you insurance and you need a Los Angeles workers compensation attorney, contact us today so we can ensure you get the compensation you deserve.
+If you are facing trouble from an employer who has failed to provide you insurance and you need a workers compensation attorney Los Angeles California, contact us today so we can ensure you get the compensation you deserve.

 If a business has employees in the state of California, then it must provide them with workers’ compensation insurance.
 If they fail to do so, they can face significant penalties.
 This can include:

 They are severe because employees need to know that they are safe when they go to work each day.
 Some industries are high-risk and see more injuries than others, but we need to point out that anyone can sustain a work injury.
 Slip and fall accidents are one of the main causes of workplace injuries and can happen anywhere.